tast2129/Grooving-Shredders/README.md

 # This is the git for The Grooving Shredders 23-24 Capstone Team

+Email Wes McEvoy @ wemc8162@colorado.edu with any questions.

 To push from jupyter server:
 Download all .ipynb files in Grooving_Shredders/Code and upload manually or through a command line in an development platform where the repo has been cloned.